 Items We Accept Daily

-Cell phones are recycled through Secure the Call.
+Cell phones and Tablets are recycled through Secure the Call.

-Best practices for recycling: Please erase any personal information, photos, and private data from old phones and remove cases.
-Please include chargers with cell phone.
+Best practices for recycling: Please erase any personal information, photos, and private data from old phones/tablets and remove cases.
+Please include chargers with cell phone/tablet.

 How: Please bring compost in a reusable bin (to dump loose) or in compostable bags.
 Plastic bags contaminate the waste stream and are not accepted.